 Employers cannot implement a use-it-or-lose-it policy in their businesses.
 However, employers can place a cap on accruals.

 California requires that employers pay terminated employees for accrued vacation time in their final paycheck.
 Under California law, vacation pay is considered a form of wages if an employer chooses to offer it to employees.

 California’s accrued time law applies to vacation time or vacation time that is combined with sick time under a PTO policy.

 For more information on California’s vacation pay payout laws, check out their state website.

 Colorado requires that employers pay employees for accrued vacation time when they are terminated.
+And, Colorado prohibits use-it-or-lose-it policies.
 Under Colorado law, vacation pay is considered a form of wages.